Introduction: The Allure and Responsibility of Ninja Weapon Training

 Even with non-lethal replicas, the risk of impact injuries exists.
 Beginners should invest in the following protective equipment:

-• Gloves – Padded sparring gloves or fingerless training gloves protect knuckles and allow weapon grip.
-Foam nunchaku spins can whip and hit your own hands.
+• Gloves – Padded sparring gloves or fingerless training gloves protect knuckles while allowing weapon grip.
+Foam nunchaku spins can whip and hit your own hands with surprising force.

-• Mouthguard – Essential if practicing partner work or falling drills.
+• Mouthguard – Essential for partner work or falling drills.
 A blow to the jaw can cause dental injury or concussion.
+Custom-fit options offer the best protection.

 • Headgear – For katana or staff sparring, padded headgear with a face mask is recommended.
 Consider models from Kendo Star or Tozando.

 • Body Padding – Chest protectors, shin guards, and groin cups for high-impact drills.
-Avoid using hard plastic that could damage replicas; choose foam-filled pads.
+Avoid hard plastic that could damage replicas.
+Choose foam-filled pads instead.

 • Proper Footwear – Barefoot or soft martial arts shoes for grip on mats.
 Non-slip soles prevent falls during spinning movements.